- Graduate Admissions Requirements

-Our primary goal in selecting students for our graduate program is to find individuals who have demonstrated academic achievement (average undergraduate GPA of those admitted is 3.60), a solid academic background in computer science (completion of an undergraduate program comparable to the undergraduate program at UC Davis) and the potential to tackle the complex thinking and writing that graduate study requires.
-We evaluate this by looking at specific coursework in computer science and we also use your statement of purpose, letters of recommendation, and GRE scores.
+Our primary goal in selecting students for our graduate program is to find individuals who have demonstrated academic achievement (median undergraduate GPA of Fall 2018 admits is 3.67), a solid academic background in computer science (completion of an undergraduate program comparable to the undergraduate program at UC Davis) and the potential to tackle the complex thinking and writing that graduate study requires.
+We evaluate this by looking at specific coursework in computer science.
+We also use your statement of purpose, letters of recommendation, and GRE scores.

 All applications must be submitted online and all transcripts must be received by January 15th.
-Applications received after January 15th may not be considered and the application fee will not be refunded.
-We do not mail paper applications and we also do not accept paper applications.
+Applications received after January 15th will not be considered and the application fee will not be refunded.
+We do not mail paper applications.
+We also do not accept paper applications.